1985 American Bar Foundation Research Journal 799

 This essay argues for the need to study the legal history of the American family.
 It does so by combining a critique of secondary literature in family and legal history with examples from nineteenth-century domestic relations law.
 These examples, drawn from family law doctrines on seduction under the cover of a marriage promise, runaway marriages, and bastardy, are used to indicate the benefits of adding a sociocultural dimension to legal history and legal and institutional dimensions to family history.
 Three main themes in the history of nineteenth-century domestic relations law are developed to make these points: the law's particular fabric of issues, its distribution of authorship, and its chronological development.
 These themes suggest why a full understanding of the legal history of the American family requires crossing the boundaries between legal and family history.

 Grossberg, Michael, "Crossing Boundaries: Nineteenth-Century Domestic Relations Law and the Merger of Family and Legal History" (1985).
 Articles by Maurer Faculty.
-Paper 2153.
+2153.